GabrielKuka/WallStreetBets-Analyser/README.md

-# This is a Wall Street Bets tracker using python and postgres
+# This is a small python program to analyse Wall Street Bets content

 ### Current Features
 1. Get past posts (from previous hours or days)